vatpac-technology/sops/docs/aerodromes/classd/Archerfield.md

 | -------------- | --------------- |
 | Runway 28/10   | Northern Grass  |
 | Runway 04/22   | Eastern Grass   |

+When a helicopter is conducting circuits, this shall be reflected on the [ATIS](#helicopter-area).
+Once a helicopter has finished conducting circuits, and has vacated the training area, it shall be removed from the ATIS.

 Circuit operations are conducted parallel to the duty runway not above `A007` and inside the fixed-wing circuit.
 Once established within Northern Grass or Eastern Grass, helicopters may operate in ground effect, maintaining a listening watch with ADC.
 ATC will not positively control helicopter takeoff and landings from the training areas or provide sequencing instructions.
 Initial traffic information only will be provided on other helicopters conducting circuits, and a continuous lookout for airborne traffic is the responsibility of the pilot.